tru-ID/console-components/README.md

 ### TODO

-Test how tu npm link locally as there are some challenges with React packages: https://mcocirio.medium.com/unsolving-the-mysteries-of-yarn-npm-link-for-libraries-development-41daa51a7cc6 https://blog.maximeheckel.com/posts/duplicate-dependencies-npm-link
+Test how to npm link locally as there are some challenges with React packages:

+https://mcocirio.medium.com/unsolving-the-mysteries-of-yarn-npm-link-for-libraries-development-41daa51a7cc6

+https://blog.maximeheckel.com/posts/duplicate-dependencies-npm-link